 “Our new Constitution is now established, and has an appearance that promises permanency; but in this world nothing can be said to be certain, except death and taxes.”

 – Benjamin Franklin (1789)

 Yep, taxes are awful, but they are a part of our [un]natural order.
 Here are a few things to know about when the Taxman/Taxwoman cometh.

 The New Tax Law

-Uncle Sam has changed the rules in a big way for both individuals and corporations.
+Uncle Sam recently changed the rules in a big way for both individuals and corporations.
 Here are just some of the many changes for individual taxpayers (but check with your own tax professional to address your own tax situation).
-Most of the new provisions (but not all) take effect in tax year 2018 and expire in tax year 2025.
-For more information, check out the latest IRS news releases and statements (and yes the IRS has a section called What’s Hot…so let that sink in):
+Most of the new provisions (but not all) took effect in tax year 2018 and will expire in tax year 2025.
+For more information, check out the latest IRS news releases and statements:

-- The personal exemption has been eliminated (combined into the higher standard deduction)
+- The personal exemption was eliminated (combined into the higher standard deduction)

-- The higher standard deduction means that fewer taxpayers will find it necessary to itemize deductions.
+- The higher standard deduction means that fewer taxpayers find it necessary to itemize deductions.

 - State and Local Tax (SALT) deduction capped:

 - The deduction for state and local taxes (which includes income tax, property tax, and sales tax) has been capped at $10,000.